-- 2.1 On 16 September 2020, Council approved the Relighting Our City recovery framework to guide the Council's approach as we emerge from the Covid-19 pandemic.
-Relighting Our City was launched as a 'living' document and a commitment made to regularly review and refresh the plan to ensure that it continues to reflect the priorities of local people and capture the fast-changing nature of the pandemic. - 2.2 On 17 March 2021, Cabinet received an update on the Relighting Our City recovery plan, outlining what the Council, working alongside its partners has done against the priorities since the inception of the recovery commitment in September 2020.
-As well as reflecting on what had been achieved so far, the refreshed plan also provides an overview of future planned activity to support our commitment and the local economy to recover from the impact of the pandemic. - 2.3 A new performance framework has been developed to reflect how the Council is performing against city new and changing priorities, as articulated in Relighting Our City.
-This performance framework will provide high-level city data on key priorities, benchmarking city performance against national and regional data, highlight the impact of targeted interventions, inform strategic decision-making in relation to provision and encourage scrutiny of those strategic decisions. - 2.4 The City of Wolverhampton Council has built up a strong track record over many years of managing its finances well and consistently setting a balanced budget.
-Our approach to strategic financial management, aligning budgets to service priorities and improving services, and investing in transformation priorities, continues to put us in a strong financial position. - 2.5 On 3 March 2021, the Council approved the net budget requirement for 2021-2022 of £258.5 million for General Fund services.
-This report details the forecast outturn projection for 2021-2022. - 2.6 This report brings together performance against our Relighting Our City priorities and the financial performance for quarter 2.
-It is the second report of the financial year.
+- 2.1 On 16 September 2020, Council approved the Relighting Our City recovery framework to guide the Council's approach as we emerge from the Covid-19 pandemic. - 2.2 Relighting Our City was launched as a 'living' document and a commitment made to regularly review and refresh the plan to ensure that it continues to reflect the priorities of local people and capture the fast-changing nature of the pandemic.
+This was updated at Cabinet on 17 March 2021, including a reflection on what had been achieved so far and an overview of future planned activity to support recovery from the pandemic. - 2.3 Relighting Our City also includes a performance framework, providing high-level city data on key priorities and benchmarking city performance against national and regional data in order highlight the impact of targeted interventions, inform strategic decision-making in relation to provision and encourage scrutiny of those strategic decisions. - 2.4 On 2 March 2022, Council approved Our City: Our Plan, a new Council Plan building on Relighting Our City and providing the strategic framework for delivering the ambition that 'Wulfrunians will live longer, healthier lives'.
+Reporting against this framework for both performance and budget will take place from 2022-23 onwards. - 2.5 The City of Wolverhampton Council has built up a strong track record over many years of managing its finances well and consistently setting a balanced budget.
+Our approach to strategic financial management, aligning budgets to service priorities and improving services, and investing in transformation priorities, continues to put us in a strong financial position. - 2.6 On 3 March 2021, the Council approved the net budget requirement for 2021-2022 of £258.5 million for General Fund services.
+This report details the forecast outturn projection for 2021-2022. - 2.7 This report brings together performance against our Relighting Our City priorities and the financial performance for quarter 3.
+It is the third report of the financial year.